DeliaBarron/Kubernetes-Learning/docs/KLLRCODA/Simulator/info-solutions.md

 # Task 2
 Operators

+- helm repo update
+- helm search repo <keyword> // search at the ADDED  repos

+add a new repo:
+- helm repo add repo-name repo-url
+- helm repo update
+- helm search repo name
+- helm -n <namespace> install <release-name> <repo-name>
+- helm -n <namespace> list
+- k get tenant

-# Task 3
+# Task 3 | Scale down StatefulSet

-- to see ehat controller is managing this pod you can get all controllers and grep the name base of the pod `k -n namespace get deploy,ds,sts | grep pod-name`
+- to see what controller is managing this pod you can get all controllers and grep the name base of the pod `k -n namespace get deploy,ds,sts | grep pod-name`

 then u get the controller name and scale it down: